 For a short stay, you will have to check whether you need a visa to come to France.
 It depends on your nationality, the duration of your stay and type of activity you undertake.

-You can consult the page "Do you need a visa?" of the Ministry for Europe and Foreign Affairs website or ask your Consulate (see directory of embassies and consulates).
+You can consult the page “Do you need a visa?” of the France-Visas website or ask your Consulate (see directory of embassies and consulates).